Use external identity providers to authenticate to GKE

 gke-oidc-envoy LoadBalancer

 The endpoint for OIDC requests.
 External by default.
-If created in a private cluster, or a cluster with a strict network policy, the endpoint is internal to the cluster Virtual Private Cloud.
+If created in a cluster with no external IP endpoint, the endpoint is internal to the cluster Virtual Private Cloud.

 Created in the anthos-identity-service namespace.